-Evaluation of cell proliferation can yield valuable information about a culture's response to a stimulus.
-Variable growth or sudden decreases or increases are signs that something may be amiss with your cell lines.
-Establishing baselines and quantifying cell culture growth are crucial elements for monitoring the consistency of the culture and determining a number of other factors, such as the best time to subculture, optimum dilution, and estimated plating efficiency at various cell densities.
+Growth curve analysis-Evaluation of cell proliferation can yield valuable information about a culture's response to a stimulus.
+Variable growth or sudden decreases or increases are a sign that something may be amiss with your cell lines.
+Establishing baselines and quantifying cell culture growth is a crucial element for monitoring the consistency of the culture and determining a number of other factors, such as the best time to subculture, the optimum dilution, and the estimated plating efficiency at various cell densities.
 Growth curve analysis can also help determine population doubling times and should be performed routinely when enzymatic or functional analysis is imminent.
-As a rule, use cell lines with consistent growth properties..
+Using cell lines with consistent growth properties should be pursued as a rule.